RaresM7373/RaresM7373/README.md

 🌟 Crafting sophisticated full-stack web & mobile software solutions using the power of JavaScript and cutting-edge cloud technologies.

-💻 Over 4 years of experience developing robust web applications.
+💻 Over 4 years of experience developing robust web & mobile applications.
 🌍 Based in Romania 🇷🇴 and passionate about contributing to impactful projects.

 🔭 Always exploring new technologies and methodologies to deliver high-quality, innovative solutions.